S&P Global Data Analyst Salary in India | ₹728K-₹1.05M+ | Levels.fyi

 The median Data Analyst compensation in India package at S&P Global totals ₹1.05M per year.
-View the base salary, stock, and bonus breakdowns for S&P Global's total compensation packages.
+View the base salary, equity, and bonus breakdowns for S&P Global's total compensation packages.
 Last updated: 10/2/2025

 Company